sgiesew/citybikes_backend/README.md

 Tests
 =====

-The class CitybikesBackendApplicationTests.java contains these tests:
+The class CitybikesBackendApplicationTests.java contains these tests for the endpoints:
 - whenGetExistingStation_thenReturns200
 - whenGetNotExistingStation_thenReturns404
 - whenStationsPageParametersMissing_thenReturns400